zhyuhan/prisma-string-datetime/README.md

 ## Running the reproduction

-1. Starting the database with `docker-compose up -d`.
+1. Starting the database with `docker-compose up`.
 2. Seed the database with `npx prisma db seed`.
 3. An error should be thrown.